theupdateframework/specification/tuf-spec.md

           KEYID is the identifier of the key signing the ROLE dictionary.

-          SIGNATURE is a hex-encoded signature of the canonical JSON form of ROLE.
+          SIGNATURE is a hex-encoded signature of the metadata for ROLE.

    All keys have the format: